 Tip: API tokens are tied to members, so tokens are automatically revoked when a member deactivates their account.
 In these cases, a new member should install and configure an app to restore service.

 A note about internal apps: For internal apps built for your workspace, deactivated members lose the ability to collaborate.
 If the sole app collaborator has lost access, a Primary Owner can contact us to request a transfer for the internal app(s).

 Transfer apps and integrations

-Workspace Primary Owners can contact us to transfer an eligible app or integration to a new owner.
+Workspace Owners can contact us to transfer an eligible app or integration to a new owner.
 Here's what you should include:

 The name of your workspace